ouhft/diakonia-open/docs/_source/TransplantEPR/Transplant_Pathway.md

 Throughout this document the term 'referring clinician' will be used to cover any clinician that could refer a patient including but not limited to Nephrologists, Diabetologies and GPs.

 1.1  Data Needs
 The data collected as a patiten traverses the pathway will be used to support several functions by fulfilling the needs of various customers.
+The primary uses can be classified as:  Clinical, Managerial, Madatory reporting, Evaluation and Research.
+The following givea a brief summary of the key data consumers and the types of data that they require.

+1.1.1 Clinical
+There is a minimum set o fdata that needs to be collected for clinical reasons.
+This data is necessary to permit clinical staff to perform their function effectively and maintain patient safety.
+The exact makeup of the required data will depend on the clinical specialty concerned.
+Although, there will be a core set of data that will usually be needed alonside a more extensive discipline specific data set.

+1.1.2.
+Managerial
+The managerial dta collection is necessary to maintain the smooth running of the department.
+It is imprortant to collect data that allows the rapid identification of potential problem areas.

+1.1.3 Mandatory Reporting
+There is a requirement to provide data to certain external bodies such as the Renal Registry and NHSBT.
+This reporting is mandatory and the informaiton required is specified by these bodies.
+It is therfore essential that any information necesary to comply with these requirements is collected in an appropriate way.